-You can print a regular list by displaying the list, clicking the button in the lower-left corner of the list window, and then choosing Print List.
-However, often the best way to print a list is to print a list report.
-You can create, customize, and print a list report by choosing Reports that then choosing the list that you want to print.
+You can print a regular list by displaying the list, clicking the button in the bottom-left corner of the list window, and then choosing Print List.
+Often, how-ever, the best way to print a list is to print a list report.
+You can create, customize, and print a list report by choosing Reports ⇒ List and then choosing the list that you want to print.
 You can also create one of a handful of list reports by clicking the Reports button in the list window and choosing a report from the pop-up menu.
 For more information on printing reports, see Chapter 15.

-Click the Activities button in a list window to quickly access common activities associated with the items on that list.
-Or click Reports to quickly access common reports related to the items on the list.
+Click the Activities button in a list window to quickly access common activities associated with the items in that list, or click Reports to quickly access common reports related to the items in the list.